Azure/devops-governance/TERRAFORM.md

 ### Azure Active Directory

 - **Azure AD Tenant**
-  If you have a non-production tenant, use it because the following service principal is very sensitive.
+  If you have a non-production tenant, use it because the following service principal is very privileged.

 - **User or Service Principal**
   with elevated privileges so that it can manage Azure Active Directory.
 [Follow these steps per Terraform documentation](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_configuration) to properly configure your Service Principal.